Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 }
 </code></pre>

-- Well there is to much to say about this characteristic.
+- Well there is not to much to say about this characteristic.

 - Remember to give your methods a name that describes their purpose or function.